-Definition of peer reviewer
+Definition of Peer Reviewer

 For RHSM, a peer reviewer is a qualified professional specialized in the thematic area of each of the articles submitted to the journal.
 The following criteria are considered, among others: